- Education and Science»

 CONQUEST - 31: FINAL CURTAIN, When William's Horse Shies At Mantes

-William raided Mantes, across the frontier of Normandy
+William raided Mantes, by the Seine east across the frontier from Normandy

 "...
 Before the Assumption of Saint Mary* King William went from Normandy into France with an army..."